endata/gopher/README.md

 ## Heroic Features

-* Simplicity: Expressive, *idiomatic* Go API syntax
+* Simple: *Idiomatic* Go API syntax
-* Magic-less: Extensive framework with no hidden magic, and no reflection
+* Clean: No hidden magic, and no reflection
+* Intuitive: Beautiful and clear syntax.
-* Powerful and intuitive request routing
+* Powerful: and intuitive request routing.
-* b
+* Extensible:
+* Fast: Gopher is smoking.
+See our benchmarks.
+* Comprehensive: Routing, Handlers, Middleware, Logging, Views, and much more..

 ## API Documentation